wcpinho/catholic-reference-extension/plugin/readme.txt

 For example: CCC 1210-1212.

 If for some reason you do not want the CRE to activate some text, put an exclamation point in front.
 For example: !John 3:16.
+You can also use the string "[nocathref]" anywhere in the post to prevent the CRE from operating on any references in the whole post.

 To quote a passage and have it appear right in your blog post (instead of in a popup), use the ` character (the key to the left of the number 1 on most